 . for more discussion of this.
 Also, in high-contrast imaging where the PSF of one star is subtracted from another (including coronagraphic imaging), color differences between the objects may lead to a significant residual over- or under-subtracted halo.

 In addition to the halo, two diffraction spike-like streaks can be seen in both HRC

 and WFC data beyond 1000

 nm (including F850LP).
-In the WFC, one streak is aligned over the left diffraction spike (right spike in the HRC) while the other is seen above the right spike (below the left spike in the HRC).
+In the WFC, one streak is aligned over the left diffraction spike while the other is seen above the right spike.
+For HRC, the streak is aligned over the right diffraction spike while the other is seen below the left spike.
 These seem to be due to scattering by the electrodes on the back sides of the detectors.
 They are about five times brighter than the diffraction spikes and result in a fractional decrease in encircled energy.
 They may also produce artifacts in sharp-edged extended sources.